Samsung launches new flagship Galaxy S smartphone early, targets remote workers, gamers

 Samsung plans to offer the stylus with other devices, said TM Roh, head of Samsung's mobile communications business.

-The standard S21's screen size is 6.2 inches, with the S21 Plus at 6.7 inches and S21 Ultra is 6.8 inches, optimal for watching videos and gaming.
-The latter two are close in size to last year's Galaxy Note 'phablets' - a cross between a phone and a tablet.
+The standard S21's screen size is 6.2 inches, with the S21+ at 6.7 inches and S21 Ultra is 6.8 inches, optimal for watching videos and gaming.
+The latter two are close in size to last year's Galaxy Note 'phablets' – a cross between a phone and a tablet.

-(Reporting by Joyce Lee; Editing by Sayantani Ghosh, Kenneth Maxwell, Elaine Hardcastle)